yoda24/device-tree-cph1609_android_7.1.1_for_twrp_omni_7.1/README.md

 ## Notes

-- Bootloader must be unlocked before flashing
+- Before flashing TWRP: Format/erase metadata partition and Bootloader must be unlocked
 - If flex error occurs, run: export LC_ALL=C before build
 - **Data partition (internal storage) may not mount due to FBE encryption**
   - To fix: Go to **Wipe** → **Format Data** → type `yes`